trungdq88/school-revision-tool/README.md

 - Check your answer
 - If you answer it wrong, the question will repeat (somewhere later) until you get it right!

+# Development

+This tool is written long time ago, back then I was beginner at web development and I totally have no idea about frameworks, or build tools.
+So it just the `index.html`, open it and edit in your will.

 # How to add your own question bank